Anonymous-MuSK/MuSK/README.md

 - pytorch 1.7.0
 - torch-geometric 1.6.1

-### Datasets
-The `data` folder contains three benchmark datasets(Cora, Citeseer, Pubmed) We use the same semi-supervised setting as [GCN](https://github.com/tkipf/gcn).

 ### Simple Demo
 You can run the demo sript by `bash citation.sh`.
-It trains MuSK on Cora, Citetation, and Pubmed.
+It trains MuSK on Cora, Citeseer, and Pubmed.
 This demo saves the trained student model at `src/citation/student/student_{DATASET}{#LAYERS}.pth`.
 Then, it evaluates the trained model in terms of accuracy.
 - `{DATASET}`: Cora, Citeseer, Pubmed